juankuntz/ParEM/README.md

 ## Description

-Interactive Jupyter notebooks illustrating the application of the algorithms in [Kuntz & Johansen (2022)]() and reproducing the results in the paper.
+This repository contains Jupyter notebooks illustrating the application of the algorithms in [Kuntz & Johansen (2022)]() and reproducing the results in the paper.
+You can run them either on [Google Colab](https://colab.research.google.com/) or locally on your machine.

-## Run in Colab
+## Run on Colab

 There is a noteboook for each example in the paper: